50 THINGS TO DECLUTTER AT HOME RIGHT NOW

 - The front of your fridge (photos, paperwork, magnets etc)

-If you enjoyed this post and would like to learn more about decluttering and what it could mean for you, here are some resources which you might find helpful:
+If you enjoyed this post and would like to learn more about decluttering and how to get started, here are some decluttering resources which you might find helpful:

-- How to declutter your home and life – a helpful guide to how to start
+- How to declutter your home and life – a helpful guide on how to start decluttering with plenty of links to further reading and resources

 - Declutter Starter Kit – a free guide and workbook to help you understand the what, why and how of decluttering.
 Projects, tips and guidance to clear the clutter in your home and life.